charlesreid1/charlesreid1.github.io/pelican/content/registry-pattern.md

             doctype_instance.add_update_delete(*args, **kwargs)
 ```

-(Note that this would work best if we removed the `@staticmethod` decorators from the doctype classes
+(Note that this would work best if we removed the `@classmethod` decorators from the doctype classes
 defined above.)

 # Summary